Theikon/liftkit-scss/README.md

 # LiftKit SCSS

-A fork of LiftKit CSS utilizing the power of the CSS preprocessors Sass to address various issues with the code style and deployment.
+A fork of LiftKit CSS utilizing the power of the CSS preprocessor Sass to enhance the source where possible, focusing on consistency and ease of use.

 Huge thanks to [@chainlift](https://www.github.com/chainlift) for designing LiftKit, a framework utilizing the golden ratio to provide an oddly-satisfying